5.1.2 |

 something against killing a living being, because on this schema

 a dead thing is worthless.
-(If not, then a dead thing's value is
+(If not, then the value of a dead thing is

-based on another principle, a principle which theoretically may
+based on a different principle, a principle which theoretically may

 decrease or outweigh the value of life at the same time.)
 To